exceptionless/Website/content/news/2021/2021-01-19-how-to-use-react-hooks-to-monitor-events-in-your-app.md

 > Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.

-The popularity of classes in JavaScript in general has oscilated greatly.
+The popularity of classes in JavaScript in general has oscillated greatly.
 However, within the React ecosystem, it was the ONLY option for creating components that could actually do *anything*.
 Because many JavaScript developers do not like and do not want to use classes, the option to write function components was a huge step forward.
 But outside of developer preferences, React Hooks open up new ways to write code in React apps, and hopefully help you reduce your code footprint in the process.

 Hooks introduced a new way to handle lifecycle events in React as well.
 Gone are the `componentDidMount` and `componentDidUpdate` methods.
 In is the simple and elegant `useEffect` function.